hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05c-Forms.md

 #### Optional projects

 + Add a search input field + a search button to the dynamic table example.
 Add some more data in the table.
 Implement a search feature: when you search for "Ian Solo", for example, highlight the table row that contains it.
 If not found, display a message in the page, next to the search form.
-+ Please make a big table (with a few hundred rows containing structured data).
-Tip: use loops and random values.
-For example, use an array of names, an array of cities, an array of zip codes; use Math.random()  and Math.round() to generate random indexes.
++ Please make a big table (with a few hundred rows containing structured data). _Tip_: use loops and random values.
+For example, use an array of names, an array of cities, an array of zip codes; use `Math.random()` and `Math.round()` to generate random indexes.
 Then pick data from the arrays, build an object with random names, cities, zip codes, etc. and add it as a row in the table.
 + Ah, but this table looks too long now!!!
 Try to paginate it by using a previous and a next page button.
 You will display the table with 15 rows per page, not more!